Amid novel coronavirus fears, Fresno County health officials assure public they’re prepared to handle it

-FRESNO, California (KSEE) — As the novel coronavirus outbreak continues to raise global alarm, world boxing champion Jose Ramirez announced Friday his match in China next week had been canceled.
+FRESNO, Calif.
+(KGPE) – As the novel coronavirus outbreak continues to raise global alarm, world boxing champion Jose Ramirez announced Friday his match in China next week had been canceled.

 Meanwhile, the Fresno County Department of Public Health said it’s been prepping for its possible arrival in the Valley.